Redesigning the personal identity code system

 The Government intends to submit its proposal to Parliament in autumn 2022.
 The proposed legislative amendment would enter into force on 1 September 2023.
 The amendments concerning gender-neutral personal identity codes would enter into force on 1 January 2027.

 We will also work with the authorities and other participants to prepare instructions and specify practices for the appropriate use of personal identity codes.

 The most urgent need for redesigning the system of personal identity codes is to ensure that sufficient personal identity codes are available.
 There are only a limited number of personal identity codes available per day and per gender, and it is estimated that primarily for people moving to Finland these codes will run out for certain dates in the next 2–3 years.
-To ensure the sufficiency of personal identity codes, additional characters will be introduced.
-More information on the amendment of the decree on the matter can be found on the Hankeikkuna website (Gateway to Information on Government Projects).
+To ensure that sufficient personal identity codes are available, additional characters will be introduced.

 Henriikka Tammes, Senior Specialist